Satanic karma: law of the acausal jungle

 How does magick “work” – and why might Satanic denominations clash over it?

-How does Satanic magick “work”?
+How does magick “work”?
 I have enough background in Chaos Magick to consider this a non-urgent question – that it works is more the point.
 It occurs to me, though, that misunderstandings about magickal mechanisms may aggravate misconceptions Satanic denominations have about one another.
 Toward the end of addressing such issues, the current entry discusses the extent to which magick is “one’s own” power – i.e. how much of magick is the magician themselves “doing something,” vs. how much comes from an external entity/force/ etc.?

 Continue ReadingHow does magick “work” – and why might Satanic denominations clash over it?

-As stated in my bio, I am a passionate fan of black metal and similar genres of “Dark” music.
+As stated in my bio, I am a passionate fan of black metal and similar genres of dark music.
 Therefore, from time to time, I like to share songs that I think especially capture the spirit of Tenebrous Satanism.
 “With Hearts Toward None II,” by Mgla, is one such song.
-What I find striking about this song is how vividly it conjures up a vision of a totally malign deity.
-If such a being truly exists, how can one nonetheless live in affirmation of Life?
+What I find striking about this song is how vividly it conjures up a vision of a totally malign divinity.
+If such a being truly exists, how can one nonetheless live in affirmation of life?
 I find the sheer bleakness of this song compelling to meditate upon, because of the confrontation it forces with this question.

-Continue Reading“The great sower descends…”
+Continue Reading“The great sower descends…”: the malign divinity of Mgla

 Honor in Tenebrous Satanism